learn-academy-2023-golf/week-3-assessment-jerrod2023/interview-questions.md

   return <div>Welcome, {props.name}!</div>;
 } -->

-4. STRETCH: Which is the difference between a div tag and a span tag?
+4. STRETCH: Which is the difference between a div tag and a span tags?

 Researched answer: div is a block-level element.
 This means it takes up the full width available and starts on a new line.